senemaktas/senemaktas/README.md

 ### What's on my GitHub page?

-:heavy_check_mark: I enjoy making websites with HTML CSS and JS.
-(Web-FrontEnd repository)
+:heavy_check_mark: I enjoy making websites with HTML CSS and JS (Web-FrontEnd repository).
+There are separate samples in the "FlaskExamples" folder in the Python-Coding repository.

 :heavy_check_mark: